-The majority of my dating life up until most recently was varied, but I had not yet been in a serious relationship with a black man.
+The majority of my dating life up until most recently was varied, but I had not yet been in a serious relationship with a black man, although they have the best funny pick up lines.
 There was never a specific reason for that because I did casually date black men in college, but in terms of commitment it never seemed to work out the way I anticipated.
 It wasn’t until I entered into this past relationship that I was able to learn and recognize more about my black culture because of the dynamic I found myself in with my partner.

 Defending my blackness as a mixed race person has been an ongoing endeavor for the majority of life.
 Whether that is in my speech, language, skin tone, or hair type, it’s an ongoing conversation had within both the Black community and minorities.
 It was never anything I thought I would have to defend within a relationship.